 In the 17th century, Italian violin makers used sheepgut to make their strings.
 They kept the manufacturing technique to themselves and the source of violin strings remained a trade secret.
 They disseminated false information that the strings were made of catgut rather than sheepgut.

 Another explanation why sheepgut was described as catgut is because of the noise that it made when it was plucked or scraped.
 Somebody thought that it sounded like a cat shrieking.
 For example, at the beginning of the 17th century, one author wrote of violin players “tickling the dried gutts [sic] of a mewing cat”.
 And later on an author wrote about his upset “at every twang of the cat-gut, as if he heard at the moment the wailings of the helpless animal that had been sacrificed to harmony”.
 The writings seem to illustrate the general attitude towards cats at that time when they were victims of persecution or torture and the sound of screaming cats was not unfamiliar.

 Ultimately, there appears to have been a conspiracy to hide the fact that strings of instruments were made of sheepgut and not the guts of cats.
 Dr Morris doesn’t really explain where the motivation for this comes from except for the story about the sound produced.
-Catgut was used for tennis rackets when I was playing tennis in my 20s but once again they were made from sheep instestines.
+Catgut was used for tennis rackets when I was playing tennis in my 20s but once again, they were made from sheep intestines.